IMSweeney/Udacity_Mouse_Maze_Project/README.md

 *c4 - c5*

-All of these edges would be added then added to the graph (if they do not already exist).
+All of these edges would be added to the graph (if they do not already exist).
+Once this has been done for each of the three sensors, all of the nodes seen by the robot will have been added.

 ### Navigation
 To navigate to a given node, a modified version of the breadth-first search algorithm was borrowed from this [tutorial](https://www.redblobgames.com/pathfinding/a-star/introduction.html) by Red Blob Games.
 Here is the algorithm as implemented in python: